 Let’s look at open innovation case studies

 GE is one of the leading companies implementing different open innovation models.
 Their Open Innovation Manifesto focuses on the collaboration between experts and entrepreneurs from everywhere to share ideas and passionately solve problems.
 Based on their innovation Ecomagination project that aims to address environmental challenges through innovative solutions, GE has spent $17 billion on R&D and received total revenues of $232 billion over the last decade.
-GE is famous for their open innovation challenges and initiatives on their open innovation page.
-Through these challenges, GE familiarizes itself to future potential talents.
+GE is famous for its open innovation challenges and initiatives on its open innovation page.
+Through these challenges, GE familiarizes itself with future potential talents.

-For example the Unimpossible Missions: The University Edition challenge is clearly targeted for students that are creative, have a certain level of technical skills and a clear recruitment motivation.
+For example, the Unimpossible Missions: The University Edition challenge is clearly targeted at students that are creative, have a certain level of technical skills, and a clear recruitment motivation.
 Through the challenge, GE aims to get three smart and creative students to have their internship at GE.

-Another open innovation model presented by Coca Cola is the Freestyle dispenser machine that allows users from around the world to mix their own flavors and suggest a new flavor for Coca-Cola products.
+Another open innovation model presented by Coca-Cola is the Freestyle dispenser machine that allows users from around the world to mix their own flavors and suggest a new flavor for Coca-Cola products.
 The new product records the consumer flavor so they can get it from other Freestyle machines located around the world using the Coca-Cola mobile application.
-This model of open innovation puts the consumers in the heart of the production process as the company uses the suggested flavors as part the external ideas that can be evaluated and processed as a new product line.
+This model of open innovation puts the consumers at the heart of the production process as the company uses the suggested flavors as part of the external ideas that can be evaluated and processed as a new product line.

 The new LEGO strategy aimed to focus on the consumer by linking both business and creativity.
 This strategy was known as, LEGO’s Shared Vision.
-In order to innovative new LEGO sets that can achieve success in the market, LEGO started the LEGO Ideas, an initiative based on a co-create open innovation model.
-In this online website, LEGO consumers can design their own LEGO sets either using LEGO bricks or computer 3D applications.
-Other users start to discuss the idea and vote for it, once the idea reaches a targeted vote, LEGO can consider it as a new product with giving a small part of the revenues to the creator of the set.
-This model contributes putting the consumer in the heart of the innovation process and help the team to target sets that can achieve success based on the LEGO Ideas votes and comments.
-This co-create platform can also contribute reducing the risk of innovation as these feedback from the website can give business analysts idea about the viability of the new product.
+In order to innovate new LEGO sets that can achieve success in the market, LEGO started LEGO Ideas, an initiative based on a co-create open innovation model.
+On this online website, LEGO consumers can design their own LEGO sets either using LEGO bricks or computer 3D applications.
+Other users start to discuss the idea and vote for it, once the idea reaches a targeted vote, LEGO can consider it as a new product by giving a small part of the revenues to the creator of the set.
+This model contributes to putting the consumer at the heart of the innovation process and helps the team to target sets that can achieve success based on the LEGO Ideas votes and comments.
+This co-create platform can also contribute to reducing the risk of innovation as this feedback from the website can give business analysts ideas about the viability of the new product.

 Another great open innovation step LEGO did was building a partnership between the company and MIT Media Lab to deliver programmable bricks, which was introduced as LEGO Windstorm.

-Samsung adopts an open innovation in order to build their external innovation strengths through Samsung Accelerator program.
+Samsung adopts an open innovation in order to build its external innovation strengths through the Samsung Accelerator program.
 The initiative aims to build a collaboration between designers, innovators, and thinkers to focus on different solutions.
 The program provides office spaces, statical capital, and product support to entrepreneurs to help them to build software and services.
-Samsung does open innovation collaboration especially with startups.
+Samsung does open innovation collaboration, especially with startups.

-The distinctive part of Samsung’s open innovation collaboration is that Samsung divides it to 4 categories: partnerships, ventures, accelerators, acquisitions.
+The distinctive part of Samsung’s open innovation collaboration is that Samsung divides it into 4 categories: partnerships, ventures, accelerators, and acquisitions.
 Typically Samsung partnerships aim for new features or integrations within Samsung’s existing products.
-Ventures can be described as investments into early stage startups.
-These investments can bring revenue in case of exits, but also provide access to new technologies that Samsung can learn and benefit from.
+Ventures can be described as investments in early-stage startups.
+These investments can bring revenue in case of exits but also provide access to new technologies that Samsung can learn and benefit from.
 For example, Samsung has invested in Mobeam, a mobile payment company.

 Acquisitions aim to bring in startups working on innovations that are at the core of Samsung’s strategic areas of the future.
 These acquisitions often remain independent units and can even join the Accelerator program.

-As an example of Samsung’s collaboration with startups, Samsung has acquired an IoT company called SmartThings to gain an IoT platform without having to spend the money, and more importantly, time on R&D. Samsung sees potential in the IoT industry and views it as a strategically important part of their future business and thus an area where they want to be forerunner.
-For Smart Things, it still continues to operate as an independent startup fueled with the resources of a big company.
+As an example of Samsung’s collaboration with startups, Samsung has acquired an IoT company called SmartThings to gain an IoT platform without having to spend money, and more importantly, time on R&D. Samsung sees potential in the IoT industry and views it as a strategic important part of their future business and thus an area where they want to be a forerunner.
+Smart Things still continues to operate as an independent startup fueled by the resources of a big company.
 With the investment potential and home electronics of Samsung, SmartThings can really be developed into an integral part of Samsung products, by creating new IoT possibilities for homes.

 It is one company in particular that has really embraced the ideals of open innovation.
 It has developed labs where open innovation thrives.
-It has created an open innovation team that links collaborators that are researchers and entrepreneurs in business, government and academia, to come up with innovative solutions to hard problems with a goal of developing breakthrough technologies.
+It has created an open innovation team that links collaborators that are researchers and entrepreneurs in business, government, and academia, to come up with innovative solutions to hard problems with the goal of developing breakthrough technologies.

 The French car manufacturer has launched a collaborative project to design the cars of the future and aimed at multiplying the company’s partnerships with scientific laboratories all around the world.
 This project materialized into the creation of a network of OpenLabs.
 These structures are designed to allow the encounter between the group’s research centers and the external partners.
 They have a goal of thinking about the future of the automotive industry, particularly according to scientific advances.

-P&G’s open innovation with external partners culminates in their Connect+Develop website.
-Through this platform P&G communicates their needs to innovators that can access detailed information related to specific needs and submit their ideas to the site.
+P&G’s open innovation with external partners culminates in its Connect+Develop website.
+Through this platform, P&G communicates its needs to innovators that can access detailed information related to specific needs and submit their ideas to the site.
 P&G recruits solutions for various problems all the time.
 Connect+Develop has generated multiple partnerships and produced relevant products.

 Open Innovation Books

-To learn more about Open Innovation, I recommend you to read these interesting books abour open innovation.
+To learn more about Open Innovation, I recommend you to read these interesting books about open innovation.

-In his book, author demonstrated that because useful knowledge is no longer concentrated in a few large organisations, business leaders must adopt a new, open innovation model.
+In his book, the author demonstrated that because useful knowledge is no longer concentrated in a few large organizations, business leaders must adopt a new, open innovation model.
 Using this model, companies look outside their boundaries for ideas.